The three surprising experiences that shaped my marketing and writing career

-I was working for my college newspaper when we heard Larry King was speaking at a public event in Tyler, Texas.
+I was working for my college newspaper when we heard talk show host Larry King was speaking at a public event in Tyler, Texas.
 I clamoured to cover the event.

-My boss was bemused, said I could go but that I had to ask a question about NAFTA, the North American Free Trade Agreement.
+Bemused, my boss said I could cover the event, but that I’d have to ask a question about NAFTA, the North American Free Trade Agreement.
 He scribbled down a question and sent me on my way.
 I didn’t give it another thought until I got to the event.
-After all, I was 22 and my life was pretty much about boys, drinking and studying and I was about to meet Larry King.
+After all, I was barely out of high school and my life was pretty much about boys, drinking and studying.
+Plus, I was about to meet Larry King.

 The meeting was in a Grand Ole Opry theatre in Tyler, Texas and it was packed with middle-aged cowboys and women with floral collar shirts, carefully curled hair and blue eyeshadow.

 Larry’s talk was amazing.
-I sat there mesmerised as he recounted his life story.
+I sat there, mesmerised, as he shared his life story.

 Afterwards, he took questions from the floor.
 Now was my chance.
 I shot my hand in the air.

-When Larry pointed at me, I was so nervous I just blurted out the question my boss had written down.
+When Larry pointed at me, I was so nervous I just blurted out the question my boss had given me.

 The room went quiet and Larry looked right at me, and asked: “What do you think?”